QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/ui/javafx/index.md

 ![Scene Builder Main Frame](_images/mf.png)
 </div><div>

 1. **Library** 📚: a searchable list of [components](#components).
-You can drag and drop then inside "2" or "4".
+You can drag and drop them inside "2" or "4".
 2. **Hierarchy** 🗃️: the tree representation of your XML.
 You can rename/move/duplicate/delete components from there.
 3. **Controller** 🚸: you can bind a [controller](#controller) here
 4. **Scene** 🖍️: you can preview your interface here.
 You can move components within the interface from here too.
 5. **Inspector** 👮‍♀️: when selecting a component <small>(in "2" or "4")</small>, you will be able to edit its properties here. <small>(ex: change the background color)</small>
 6. **MenuBar** 📂: the `Preview` menu is quite handy

-The inspector is subdivided in 3 sections:
+The inspector is subdivided into three sections:

 * **Properties**: set a value/text, check/uncheck, show/hide, css...
 * **Layout**: to set margins, padding, size, alignment...